 - Delta– Deep sleep state.

 Hypnosis deals specifically with Alpha and Theta waves.
 We know that deeper forms of hypnosis occur at Theta while lighter phenomena occur at Alpha.
 Despite what you may think, we go in and out of these states all the time.
 When we watch a movie, or drive, or get absorbed in a project.
 When we aren’t in alpha or theta, we are in beta (fully awake and aware) or delta (asleep).

 Alpha waves are primarily associated with feelings of relaxation while Theta waves are associated with suggestibility, memory access, and internal imagery.
 As said before, we all can access these states.
 We all can imagine things in our dreams or if you’re a daydreamer like me, all the time.
 We also theoretically know how to relax.
 Though maybe, we don’t practice that skill as often as we all should.

 However, entering these states intentionally allows us to interact to some level with our unconscious.
 A process, that while powerful on your own, can be even more efficient with a hypnotist.
 As I often say, we are just your guide through the process.
 You ultimately make the changes.

-Neuroscience has showed us a great deal of how the brain works in hypnosis.
-We cannot seem to explain why or exactly how, but scientist have noted a few things that occur during the hypnotic state.
+Neuroscience has shown us a great deal of how the brain works in hypnosis.
+We cannot seem to explain why or exactly how, but scientists have noted a few things that occur during the hypnotic state.

 We have figured out that hypnosis causes changes in the structures of the brain involved in: